 The Certificate in Medieval Studies rewards students for undertaking interdisciplinary work across several departments.
 This endeavor provides the necessary tools for viewing clearly not only a distant society, but also, in its reflection, our own.

-Like a minor, the Certificate documents a rigorous course of study in addition to the major(s).
-It attests ambitious intellectual goals as well as the ability to imagine historical problems in a transnational perspective.
+Like a minor, the certificate documents a rigorous course of study in addition to the major(s).
+It attests to ambitious intellectual goals as well as the ability to consider historical problems from transnational and transcultural perspectives.
 As a credential, it demonstrates a capacity for comparative critical thinking and analysis, skills that appeal to a wide range of potential employers.

-For more information about the Certificate, see https://guide.wisc.edu/undergraduate/letters-science/history/medieval-studies-certificate/
+For more information about the certificate, see here.

 SUMMARY OF THE REQUIREMENTS